I’ve been getting creative wrong for decades.

 It was the same way with herbal medicine: until I sat with a client in front of me, I had no clue how the synergy of their need and my knowledge would mesh.

 Sometimes you just have to jump in.

 It's like making fire: you can wait for a lightening strike or pull out two sticks and do the work of creation.
 Click To Tweet

 Just as with everything worthwhile, you need to act.
 Action ignites a spark in the universe which thought simply doesn’t.

-And if you’re sitting at your creative altar drawing a complete blank, try burning a little mugwort to open you up to your own subconscious and then act.
-Write or paint or pick in a stream-of-conscious way to open the channels and create new grooves in your psyche.
+And if you’re sitting at your creative altar drawing a complete blank, try burning a little mugwort to open you up to your own subconscious.
+Then act: write or paint or pick a few chords.
+Allow stream-of-consciousness to open the channels and create new grooves in your psyche.
 Allow yourself to practice.

 Big Creative Hugs—